gem/oq-irmt-qgis/svir/help/source/02_definitions.rst

   the percentage of population with a college education provides an example of a characteristic that may detract from social vulnerability, thereby warranting a negative directionality within an index.

+In seismic hazard and risk analysis, a Ground-Motion Measure Type (GMMT) is a physical quantity expressing a particular characteristic of the ground shaking recorded or computed at one site.
+The most important and frequently used GMMTs are scalar and they indicate the shaking intensity (i.e. the amplitude of the ground shaking).
+These GMMT are also indicated with the acronym IMT.
+Other ground-motion measures define, for example, the duration of the shaking.
+A very common IMT is the peak ground acceleration, specified with the PGA acronym.
+The principal IMT used in the OpenQuake-engine are:
+  * Peak Ground Acceleration – indicated as PGA – measured in fractions of g
+  * Peak Ground Velocity – indicated as PGV – measured in cm/s
+  * Peak Ground Displacement – indicated as PGV – measured in cm
+  * Spectral Acceleration for a given period T – indicated as Sa(T) - measured in fractions of g

+An Intensity Measure Level (IML) is a value of a specific IMT.

 ..
 [ESRI98]
     ESRI Shapefile Technical Description,
     Environmental Systems Research Institute, Redlands, C.A.